 Changes on the boards

-In accordance with Article 7 (1) no. 1 of the KfW Law, in my capacity as Federal Minister of Finance, I assumed the position of Chair of the Board of Supervisory Directors for 2019 from my colleague Peter Altmaier, Federal Minister for Economic Affairs and Energy.
+In accordance with Article 7 (1) no. 1 of the KfW Law, in my capacity as Federal Minister of Finance, I assumed the Chair of the Board of Supervisory Directors for 2021 from my colleague Peter Altmaier, Federal Minister for Economic Affairs and Energy.

 Annual financial statements

-Ernst & Young GmbH, which was appointed auditor for the 2018 financial year, has audited the annual financial statements and the management report of KfW as well as the consolidated financial statements and the group management report of KfW Group, all of which were prepared as of 31 December 2018 by the Executive Board, and issued an unqualified auditor’s report thereon.
-The financial statements and the management report were prepared in accordance with the provisions of the German Commercial Code (HGB), and the consolidated financial statements and the group management report were prepared in accordance with International Financial Reporting Standards (IFRS) as applicable within the European Union.
+Ernst & Young GmbH, which was appointed auditor for financial year 2020, has audited the annual financial statements and the management report of KfW as well as the consolidated financial statements and the group management report of KfW Group, all of which were prepared as of 31 December 2020 by the Executive Board, and issued an unqualified auditor's report thereon.
+The financial statements and the management report were prepared in accordance with the provisions of the German Commercial Code (HGB) and the consolidated financial statements and the group management report were prepared in accordance with International Financial Reporting Standards (IFRS) as applicable within the European Union.